LazurasLong/TaoSource/docs/odicforcesounds/Tao/Yang/0/Fantasy/Fantasy.md

 7. [Emotional Signals](./Music/Albums/Emotional_Signals.md)
 8. [Only Tributes](./Music/Albums/Only_Tributes.md)

 - All 8 First albums have global description.
 The Next 8 Albums don't have global description.
 (Links don't work).
 If You wish to read more about this last albums, be sure You explore track descriptions in odicforcesounds.com website.
-White to explore the world of Fantasy You should use Logic, You may have the Power to build an "image" in your brain about Fantasy as well!
+While to explore a world of Fantasy You should use Logic, You may have the Power to build an "image" in your brain, which is all about Fantasy as well!

 9. [The Long Road]()
 10. [The Unpredictable Change]()